rauschma/markcheck/doc/manual/reference.md

     * `$THIS` refers to the current snippet.
 If you omit it, it is included at the end.
   * `applyInner="id"`: applies an appliable line mod to the core snippet (vs. included snippets or other sequence members)
   * `applyOuter="id"`: applies an appliable line mod once per file.
 Only the value of the “root” snippet (where line assembly started) is used.
-  * `onlyLocalLines`: when a snippet is self-contained and does not need config lines and global LineMod lines.
+  * `onlyLocalLines`: when a snippet is self-contained and does not need config lines and language LineMod lines.
 * Additional checks:
   * `sameAsId="id"`
   * `containedInFile="filePath"`: